Library Card Registration Policy

 The library extends limited borrowing privileges to persons who are living in temporary residences, group homes, or extended stay facilities within the corporate limits of Champaign.
 The cards are available to persons age 18 and over.
 Photo identification is required as well as one of the following forms of verification of residence: a letter from an official of the temporary residence or group home, or proof of payment of current rental charges at an extended stay facility.

-These library cards are issued for a two month period and are restricted to a checkout maximum of three items.
-The cards may be renewed for additional two month periods following verification of identification and residence as above.
+These cards are issued for a six-month period and are limited to a checkout maximum of 10 items.
+The cards may be renewed for additional six-month periods following verification of identification and residence as above.

 Non-residents may purchase a non-resident library card.
 Non-residents must present photo identification, verification of address, and their most recent property tax bill or a copy of their rental lease.
 Non-resident cards may only be purchased by residents in Champaign Unit 4 school district.
 The non-resident fee shall be based upon the library tax rate for the year in which the card is being purchased in.